Jacobson-CompSysBio/MENTOR/README.md

   --legendtitle legendtitle                           Titles to give to legends; for rectangular dendrogram title to give to continuous legend;
                                                       for polar dendrogram titles to give to continuous legend and factor legend (default: log2FC)
-  --squish lower,upper                                Squish the color scale to LOWER,UPPER bounds (default: None) --pcutoff pcutoff                                   Cutoff value for p-value if there is a p-value column in
-                                                      the heatmap
-  --relwidths dend,heat                               Set relative widths of dendrogram and heatmap to dend,heat
+  --squish lower,upper                                Squish the color scale to LOWER,UPPER bounds (default: None) --relwidths dend,heat                               Set relative widths of dendrogram and heatmap to dend,heat
                                                       (default: 1,1)
   --clusterlabelsize labelsize                        Size of cluster labels associated with polar dendrogram (default: 2.5) --heatmaplabelsize heatmaplabelsize                 Size of the labels associated with the polar dendrogram heatmap (gene names; default: 0.75)
-  --groupcolors #00000F,#FFFFFF,#000FFF               Colors for the group blocks in polar dendrogram (default: None) --trackheight  height,height,height                 Width of the tracks in the polar dendrogram (heatmap1,heatmap2,dendrogram; default: 0.2, 0.2, 0.2)
+  --groupcolors "#00000F,#FFFFFF,#000FFF"               Colors for the group blocks in polar dendrogram (default: None) --trackheight  height,height,height                 Width of the tracks in the polar dendrogram (heatmap1,heatmap2,dendrogram; default: 0.2, 0.2, 0.2)
   --highlightindex 0,1,2                              Sector(s) to highlight on polar dendrogram (sector1,sector2,...,sectorN; default: None)
   --highlightcolor #34EBDC                            Color to use for highlighted sectors on polar dendrogram (default: #34EBDC)